Frequently asked questions

 You should expect to receive a fact sheet that tells you about the specific vaccine you are being offered.
 After you receive your vaccination, you should receive a vaccination card or printout that tells you which COVID-19 vaccine you received, the date you received it, and where you received it.
 If you need a second dose, it’s likely you will set up the date and time for that appointment before you leave the first.

-You can expect to wait up to 20 minutes or so after your shot to be monitored for any immediate, serious side effects, which are rare.
+You can expect to wait up to 20 minutes after your shot to be monitored for any immediate, serious side effects, which are rare.

 What should I expect after I receive the vaccine?